kearutherford/BerkeleyForestsAnalytics/README.md

       individual tree is alive (1) or dead (0).

     - **decay_class:** Must be a character variable.
-For standing dead trees, the decay class should be 1, 2, 3, 4, or 5 (see “Structural decay of standing dead trees” section in “Background information for tree biomass estimations” below).
+For standing dead trees, the decay class should be 1, 2, 3, 4, or 5 (see “Decay class code tables” section in “General background information for tree biomass estimations” below).
 For live trees, the decay class should be NA or 0.

     - **species:** Must be a character variable.
 Specifies the species of the individual tree.
-Must follow four-letter species code or FIA naming conventions (see “Species code tables” in “Background information for tree biomass estimations” below).
+Must follow four-letter species code or FIA naming conventions (see “Species code tables” in “General background information for tree biomass estimations” below).

     - **dbh:** Must be a numeric variable.
 Provides the diameter at breast height (DBH) of the individual tree in either centimeters